22 LR vs. 22 Mag: Knights of the Rimfire Round Table

 Rimfire for Self-Defense/Home Defense?

-The question if 22 LR and 22 WMR are capable enough cartridges for self-defense is a debate that has raged on for well over a century.
+The debate over whether 22 LR and 22 WMR cartridges are capable enough for self-defense has raged on for well over a century.

 To add fuel to the fire, several ammo manufacturers now offer self-defense rimfire ammo options such as Federal Punch, Hornady Critical Defense, and Speer Gold Dot.

-These are valid points, as the 22 WMR has more kinetic energy than many 380 ACP loads and the rimfire cartridge has considerably less felt recoil.
-This leads many shooters to be more accurate with a rimfire handgun and putting shots on target is the key to ending a gunfight.
+The 22 WMR has more kinetic energy than many 380 ACP loads, and the rimfire cartridge has considerably less felt recoil.
+This leads many shooters to be more accurate with a rimfire handgun, and putting shots on target is the key to ending a gunfight.

-However, the anti-rimfire crowd will tell you that small diameter bullets rimfire cartridges fire do not create a wide enough wound channel nor penetrate deep enough to incapacitate a threat.
+The anti-rimfire crowd will tell you that small-diameter bullets rimfire cartridges fire do not create a wide enough wound channel nor penetrate deep enough to incapacitate a threat.

-Furthermore, modern defensive ammo is tailored for optimal penetration through multiple layers of clothing that rimfire ammo might not be able to punch through effectively.
+Furthermore, modern defensive ammo is tailored for optimal penetration through multiple layers of clothing that rimfire ammo might be unable to punch through effectively.

-When you’re on the range or out plinking at the farm, a few dead rounds is not an issue.
-However, when your life is on the line, the last thing you need to worry about is if you’re ammo will fire or not.
+A few dead rounds are not an issue when you’re on the range or out plinking at the farm.
+However, when your life is on the line, the last thing you need to worry about is whether your ammo will fire.

 Therefore, we recommend centerfire ammo for self-defense.
-Yes, a rimfire round can protect your home and family if needed, but centerfire ammo offers you the deeper penetration, larger wound channels, and enhanced reliability needed to end any self-defense situation.
+Yes, a rimfire round can protect your home and family if needed.
+Still, centerfire ammo offers deeper penetration, larger wound channels, and enhanced reliability to end any self-defense situation.

 Our team here at Ammo.com has spent countless hours scouring the Internet to bring you extremely comprehensive ballistics tables for both calibers.
 Below are tables that compare bullet weight to muzzle velocity, kinetic energy, and trajectory for both 22LR vs 22WMR.